-The year’s spookiest holiday is becoming more and more popular.
+The year’s cookiest holiday is becoming more and more popular.
 Each year, new ideas, décor, and attractions arise.
-However, these uniquely Michigan Halloween traditions have been around for decades.
-We’ve been cooped up too long so get out and embrace some old favorites or try something new.
+However, most of these uniquely opportunities have been around for decades.
+Have some harvest family fun, or get your spook on, with these awesome Michigan Halloween traditions.

 Pick Pumpkins from a Patch

 Whether you’re decorating the whole house for harvest season or just carving a couple with the kids, pumpkins are a staple of fall décor.
 They can be found at nearly any big box store, but this is a season to head to a pumpkin patch instead.
 Pick out your own, and while you’re there, you may just find a corn maze, cider and donuts, hay mountains, bonfires, and other family fun.
 Plus, you’ll be supporting local farmers.

 Here are a few fantastic options to check out: Three Cedars in Northville, Long’s in Commerce, Blake’s in Armada, Johnson’s Giant Pumpkin Farm in Saginaw, Moelker’s in Grand Rapids, or Ed Dunneback and Girls in Grand Rapids.
 Further north, check out Pahl’s Pumpkin Patch in Buckley, Pond Hill Farm in Harbor Springs, or Royal Farms in Ellsworth.
 Upper Peninsula destinations include Getzloff Corn Maze in Wilson and Hayes Corn Maze & Pumpkin Patch in Rock.

 Stock Up on Witches Brew